 Kew Gardens takes place at 10.45 am on Sunday, June 2nd Meet Sue just outside the exit of Kew Gardens Tube.
 N.B. there’s an admission charge to Kew Gardens

 The cost for tickets into Kew Gardens is Adults: £24.00, Seniors over 65: £22.00, Students and Young People 16-29 £12.00 and children 4-15 £7.00

-If you can’t make the regularly scheduled, just-turn-up, public Kew Gardens tour do think about booking one as a private tour.
-If you go private you can have the Springtime in Kew Gardens Walk – or any other London Walk – on a day and at a time that suits your convenience.
+If you can’t make one of the regularly scheduled, just-turn-up, Kew Gardens in Springtime! it can always be booked as a private tour.
+If you go private you can have the Kew Gardens in Springtime! walk – or any other London Walk – on a day and at a time that suits your convenience.
 We’ll tailor it to your requirements.
-And – always with private London Walks and tours – we go to great lengths to make sure the guide-walker(s) "fit" is well-nigh perfect.
-Ring Fiona or Noel or Mary on 020 7624 3978 or email us at [email protected] and we’ll set it up and make it happen for you.
+Ring Fiona or Mary on 020 7624 3978 or email us at [email protected] and we’ll set it up and make it happen for you.
 A private London Walk – they’re good value for an individual or couple and sensational value for a group – makes an ideal group or educational or birthday party or office (team-building) or club outing.